FreeRCT/FreeRCT/rcd/data_format.rst

 ~~~
 GUI sprites, in various forms.

+All GUI sprites should use the BEIGE ranges, that is colours 214 to 225
+(inclusive).

 Generic GUI border sprites
 --------------------------
 The most common form of a widget is a rectangular shape.